lgmorand/training-aks-lab2/_entries/04-02 identity.md

 * a kubernetes service account (you'll have to create it)
 * a federated identity credential between the managed identity, service account issuer, and subject (federation already prepared by the teacher)

+> Note: normally you should do all steps but since you don't have access to this subscription, we did it for you

 {% collapsible %}

 Here is the full procedure, just make the relevant steps.